About Us

 Rev. Delbert Groves

-The PET unit is a hand-pedaled bike designed to mobilize people who have lost the use of their legs due to a number of reasons such as disease and war.
+The Mobility Cart is a hand-pedaled bike designed to mobilize people who have lost the use of their legs due to multiple reasons such as disease and war.

-A PET has 4-inch wide tires which can grip rough surfaces, making it easier for users to trudge along dirt paths or rocky terrains.
+A Mobility Cart has 4-inch wide tires that grip rough surfaces, making it easier for users to trudge along dirt paths or rocky terrains.
 There are two sizes offered: a full-size adult version and a smaller one for children and small people.

-PET is a labor of loved powered by the strength of our Lord, which guides us every day to help those who need it the most.
+Mobility International Mission is a labor of love powered by the strength of our Lord, which guides us every day to help those who need it the most.

-To apply for qualification for a PET, please download the form by clicking on the link below.
+To apply for qualification for a Mobility Cart, please download the form by clicking on the link below.

-Our PET Zambia program is possible through the kind support of people just like you who see the value in helping someone find new meaning in his or her life with full mobility.
+Our Mobility International Mission program is possible through the kind support of people just like you who see the value in helping someone find new meaning in his or her life with full mobility.
 You can make donations safely and securely using the PayPal button or via this link.